Grand Teton via Upper Exum

 We settled on Labor Day for the climb.
 I was scheduled to fly back from the east coast the day before.
 The forecast looked clear.

 I landed in Jackson at 9pm.
-We approached from the north, so the plane descended alongside the Tetons.
+The flight approached from the north, so the plane descended alongside the Tetons.
 It was a mild, clear night.
-I was stoked to be summiting that big rock in 12 or so hours.
+I was stoked to think I'd summit that big rock in ~12 hours.

-I scrambled to load up on calories and organize gear.
-By 11pm, I slipped into bed, again using the Olly sleep gummies that worked well ahead of the Picnic.
+I loaded up on calories and organized gear.
+By 11pm, I slipped into bed, again using Olly sleep gummies that worked well ahead of the Picnic.

 Approach

 At 1:45am, my alarm jolted me out of bed.
-By 2am, I headed (once again) for Lupine Meadows trailhead.
-I've gotten in the habit of leaving a cold brew in my truck the night before, sipping on it as I drove north.
+By 2am, I headed for the Lupine Meadows trailhead.
+I've gotten in the habit of leaving a cold brew in my truck the night before for the drive.

-Visibility was low and it was noticeably darker than when I landed at 9pm.
-A dense fog seemed to form overnight.
+Visibility was low.
+It was noticeably darker than when I landed at 9pm.
+A dense fog seemed to settle on the valley floor overnight.

-At 2:30am, I pulled into Lupine Meadows and got organized, waiting for my partner to pull in.
-When he arrived, we swapped part of my climbing kit for loaners from his stock.
-Lupine Meadows was far less busy than on my last few late night visits.
-I guess we were finally past peak climbing season.
+At 2:30am, I pulled into Lupine Meadows and got organized, while waiting for my partner.
+When he arrived, we swapped part of my climbing kit for his loaners.
+Lupine Meadows was far less busy than on my other late-night visits.
+It felt like we finally passed peak climbing season.

 It was 50-60F, so running shorts, a sun hoodie and a vest did the trick.

 By 3:15am, we hit the trail, headlamps guiding our way.
-We gave one climber beta on Owen Spalding near the trailhead.
-While I was out of town, it snowed a bit in the alpine, so my partner tipped him off to potential for ice.
-It had been warm the past few days, so we weren't too concerned.
+Near the trailhead, we gave one climber beta on Owen Spalding.
+While I was out of town, it snowed a bit up high, so my partner tipped him to watch for ice.
+It was warm the past few days, so we weren't too concerned.

 We only passed a few groups on the way up.
 By 4:30am, we reached the boulder fields at the start of Garnet Canyon and forked right for the Lower Saddle.

-We approached Fixed Rope at ~6am, running into some friends of my partner.
+We approached Fixed Rope at ~6am, running into some of Zack's friends.
 (A native and Exum regular, he seemed to know everyone on the mountain.)

-We continued past Exum's camp (my climbing partner checked in, of course) and up to the Needle.
+We continued past Exum's camp and up to the Needle.
 The approach to Upper Exum is the same as Owen Spalding up to the start of the Central Rib, between the Lower and Upper Saddle.

 For more highlights on the approach, check out the Owen Spalding dry run section of my Picnic trip report.
 For a more comprehensive breakdown, I highly recommend the Wyoming Whiskey guide.